What Causes Pudendal Nerve Entrapment (Pelvic Pain)?

 The pudendal nerve can also fuse or adhere to different parts of the anatomy, or become trapped between the sacrotuberous and sacrospinalis ligaments.
 Prolonged bicycling, especially on an incorrectly positioned bicycle seat, may eventually thicken the sacrotuberous and/or sacrospinous ligaments and trap the pudendal nerve between them.

-Natural Treatment For Pudendal Nerve Entrapment (Pelvic Pain)*
+Natural Remedies For Pudendal Nerve Entrapment (Pelvic Pain)

-NOTE: This Symptom Page provides only basic information about natural treatment for pudendal nerve entrapment and pelvic pain.
-Purchase the downloadable Jini's Healing Guide: Natural Treatments for Pudendal Nerve Entrapment and Pelvic Pain eBook on the left side of this page for complete, detailed instructions and dosages.
+NOTE: This Home Remedy Page provides only basic information about natural treatment for pudendal nerve entrapment and pelvic pain.
+You can purchase the eBook Jini’s Healing Guide: Natural Treatments for Pudendal Nerve Entrapment and Pelvic Pain in our Shoppe for complete, detailed instructions and dosages.